1. Out of the Box

 - Quick Start Guide

-The kit includes an SD card with a pre-built NXP Linux binary demo image.
-Without modifying the binary inside the SD card, booting from this SD card provides a default system with certain features for building other applications on top of Linux.
-The software is described in the following sections.
+The i.MX 8M Plus EVK comes with a pre-built NXP Linux binary demo image flashed on the eMMC.
+Without modifying the binary inside, booting from the eMMC provides a default system with certain features for building other applications on top of Linux.

 1.3 Connect USB Debug Cable

-Connect the micro-B end of the supplied USB cable into Debug UART port
+Connect the supplied micro-B USB cable to the debug UART port

 1.4 Connect the HDMI Cable